Multi-Subject and Interdisciplinary Programs

 West Lafayette, IN 47907-2045

-Eligibility: Undergraduate students currently enrolled at US institutions in engineering and science disciplines.
+Eligibility: Undergraduate students enrolled at US institutions in engineering and science disciplines.

 During the summer, undergraduate students conduct research activities under the guidance of a Purdue faculty member and a graduate student mentor.
 By closely working with other creative and innovative people, students explore, discover, and transform ideas into reality to advance society and improve people's lives.